 Computational photography describes a growing research field where light may be captured, modified, or post-processed to achieve new effects, either in real-time or post-processing.
 One focused area of computer vision research deals with deconstructing scenes to understand depth.
-By applying some well-known algorithms in this domain to photography, a simulated depth of field (among other effects) is possible.

 It's also worth noting that SfM on mobile has been tried in the past — by none other than Stanford professor and imaging wizard Mark Levoy with SynthCam — although SynthCam requires a very manual process during capture.